redpanda-data/connect/docs/processors/README.md

 will be the last part of the message, if part = -2 then the part before the last element will be selected, and so on.

+Sometimes a processor acts across an entire batch, when instead we'd like to perform them on individual messages of a batch.
+In this case the [`process_batch`](#process_batch) processor can be used.

 ### Contents

 1. [`archive`](#archive)